dotnet/docs/docs/csharp/whats-new/csharp-6.md

 side effects occur only once.
 You can see an example in our content on [events](../events-overview.md#language-support-for-events).

-## String Interpolation
+## String interpolation

-C# 6 contains new syntax for composing strings from a format string and expressions that are evaluated to produce other string values.
+C# 6 contains new syntax for composing strings from a string and embedded expressions that are evaluated to produce other string values.

-Traditionally, you needed to use positional parameters in a method like `string.Format`:
+Traditionally, you needed to use positional parameters in a method like <xref:System.String.Format%2A?displayProperty=nameWithType>:

 [!code-csharp[stringFormat](../../../samples/snippets/csharp/new-in-6/oldcode.cs#stringFormat)]

-With C# 6, the new [string interpolation](../language-reference/tokens/interpolated.md) feature enables you to embed the expressions in the format string.
+With C# 6, the new [string interpolation](../language-reference/tokens/interpolated.md) feature enables you to embed the expressions in a string.
 Simply preface the string with `$`:

 [!code-csharp[stringInterpolation](../../../samples/snippets/csharp/new-in-6/newcode.cs#FullNameExpressionMember)]

-This initial example uses property expressions for the substituted expressions.
+This example uses property expressions for the substituted expressions.
 You can expand on this syntax to use any expression.
 For example, you could compute a student's grade point average as part of the interpolation: